Indocyanine Green (ICG) Videoangiography

 What You Can Expect

 There may be slight pain or bruising at the injection site, much like having blood drawn for lab tests.

 Please let your nurse or doctor know if you have any problems either during the injection or in the day or so after the test.
 Please call if you have any problems or questions.

-If you have any problems breathing or a severe allergic reaction, go to the nearest emergency room.
+If you have any problems breathing or a severe allergic reaction, call 911.

 The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Any duplication or distribution of the information contained herein is strictly prohibited.

 Copyright © 07/23/2013 University of Wisconsin Hospitals and Clinics Authority.
 All rights reserved.
 Produced by the Department of Nursing.
 HF#4243